JadynF/CSC222Project/README.md

 Names: Jadyn Falls, Lael Hamilton

-Allows a user to repeatedly enter input to run commands.
-Once recieved, the users input is parsed and then interpreted, which will determine any I/O redirections to or from a file.
-The "shell" is then forked and the child process executes the users arguments.
+Allows a user to repeatedly enter input to run commands through the main function.
+Once recieved, the users input is parsed, and an argument array is dynamically built with malloc and realloc and redirection files are gotten in the parseInput function.
+Then the command is executed in the execCommand function by forking the process and having the child do an execvp call with the arguments provided from the parse input function.